engineforce/ImmutableAssign/README.md

     freeze?: boolean;              // Deep freeze both input and output freezeInput?: boolean;         // Deep freeze input
     freezeOutput?: boolean;        // Deep freeze output
+    useConstructor?: boolean;      // Uses the constructor to create new instances

     // Disable validation for extra statements in the getProp() function,
     // which is needed when running the coverage, e.g., istanbul.js does add